The Ultimate Team Challenge

 As a side-note, this year may well be the year that Rotary International in particular and its partners throughout the world eradicate Polio.
 There is only one country left in the world in which Polio still exists – if there are no new cases this year, polio will have been eradicated through immunisation.
 All three Rotary Clubs of Alice Springs have generously supported this project.

-Shortly before the Henley on Todd Event all our 2016-17 projects will be published on this website, however the majority of funds from this Challenge will fund the eye ultrasound mentioned previously.
+Shortly before the Henley on Todd Event all our 2016-17 projects will be published on this website, however the majority of funds from this Challenge will fund the eye equipment mentioned previously.

 Managing your walk